ConstantinoSchillebeeckx/tacocat-keyboard/PCB/README.md

 Features:
 - two symmetric keyboard halves
 - wireless or powered operation
+- wifi & bluetooth connected
-- can be used as two halves or a single joined keyboard
+- can be used as two halves with a TRRS audio cable or as single joined keyboard (no cable needed)
 - audio passthrough

 The board can be ordered from OshPark by clicking the image below.